Zhou-London/comp0010_spring_app/doc/general_std.md

 ## Formatter

 For consistency of code style, we better use a formatter.
-VSCode supports formatter extension (Press alt+shift+f or Option+shift+f)
+-   VSCode: Red Hat Java Support provides a default formatter. ".vscode" file includes the configuration so don't you guys using vscode worry about it.
+-   IntelliJ: Built-in Formatter should work well.

 ## Editor